lcasarini/PKequal/README.md

 equation of state'
 L. Casarini, S. A. Bonometto, E. Tessarotto b and P.-S. Corasaniti, arXiv:

-and in case you use, the COSMOMC/CAMB and FrankEmu papers according to:
+and in case you use the COSMOMC/CAMB and FrankEmu cite the papers indicated in:

 http://cosmologist.info/cosmomc/http://cosmologist.info/cosmomc/